 The Tecton wasn't the runaway winner, receiving strong contention from the KingPin for this award.
 However, the Fritschi won because it features some of the best downhill performance while maintaining typical tech binding uphill efficiency and it is relatively lightweight (3.06 lbs).
-For resort experiences, the Tecton is one of the safer tech bindings and has a DIN/ISO rated release.
+For resort experiences, the Tecton is one of the safer tech bindings with a DIN/ISO rated release.
 If you are planning on using the Tecton exclusively for backcountry applications, consider the weight more closely.
 When there are options out there that are literally 1/4 the weight, you need a real good reason to select this three-pound behemoth.
 In terms of downhill performance, the Tecton really does do better than lighter options.
 However, in our testing and the broad experience of our consulted team, the downhill performance attributes will not be realized by any but the absolute most hard-charging skiers.
 Even most expert resort skiers do not ski (nor should they ski) in the backcountry hard enough to realize the advantages of the Tecton and the KingPin.
 In these cases, cases that represent the vast majority of backcountry skiing, the extra downhill performance is really just extra weight.

 Read review: Black Diamond Fritschi Tecton 12